bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 features that would not be possible to do so without combining multiple images.

-Given the broad scope of anatomical imaging data, one key label (e.g. modality) cannot identify semantic attributes of all the data types outlined above.
-To circumvent this problem, the `_suffix`  entity is used for identifying anatomical imaging data, as it does not require the use of a key label.
+There is not a key label (e.g. modality, contrast or sequence name) that can act as a universal solvent to identify semantic attributes of all three anatomical imaging data types outlined above.
+To circumvent this problem, the `_suffix`
+entity is used for identifying anatomical imaging data, as it is free from the use of a key label.

 #### The `_suffix` entity

-To ensure an apprehensible directory for the naming of anatomical images, the `_suffix` entity is divided into three subgroups:
+To ensure an apprehensible directory for the naming of anatomical imaging data, the `_suffix` entity is divided into three subgroups:

 1. `Conventional MRI suffixes`